What is Scenario Analysis?

 When performing the analysis, managers and executives at a company generate different future states of the business, the industry, and the economy.
 These future states will form discrete scenarios that include assumptions such as product prices, customer metrics, operating costs, inflation, interest rates, and other drivers of the business.

 Managers typically start with 3 basic scenarios:

 - Base case scenario – This is the average scenario, based on management assumptions.
 An example – when calculating the net present value, the rates most likely to be used are the discount rate, cash flow growth rate, or tax rate.

 - Worst case scenario – considers the most serious or severe outcome that may happen in a given situation.
 An example – when calculating the net present value, one would take the highest possible discount rate and subtract the possible cash flow growth rate or the highest expected tax rate.

-- Best case scenario – this is the ideal projected scenario and is almost always put into action by management to achieve their objectives.
-An example – when calculating the net present value, use the least possible discount rate, highest possible growth rate, or lowest possible tax rate.
+- Best case scenario – This is the ideal projected scenario and is almost always put into action by management to achieve their objectives.
+An example – when calculating the net present value, use the lowest possible discount rate, highest possible growth rate, andcess lowest possible tax rate.

 Steps to performing Scenario Analysis in financial modeling